/

 Advisories

-Chainguard Image for jdk-fips
+Chainguard Container for jdk-fips

-Download this Image
+Download this Container Image

-This image is available on cgr.dev:
+For those with access, this container image is available on cgr.dev:

 docker pull cgr.dev/ORGANIZATION/jdk-fips:latest

-Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard registry.
+Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.

 This is a base image containing both OpenJDK and the Bouncy Castle crypto libraries for FIPS.